Kirill614/authorization-server/README.md

 # Authorization Server
 This project is an authorization server designed according to the Oauth 2.0 framework specification.
+The main purpose of this server is to authorize users to access protected resources by issuing access tokens.
 ## Supported features
 * [RFC 6749 : Oauth 2.0 Framework](https://datatracker.ietf.org/doc/html/rfc6749)
 * Oauth 2.0 grant flows